jcuadraUAI/plaga/_pages/outreach.md

 ## video game

-{% include youtubePlayer.html id="LJEkrP08RtE" %}
+{% include youtubePlayer.html id="homCk7Blq2k" %}

-**Protoplanet Express** is a video game in which you can visit different protoplanetary systems.
+**Protoplanet Express** is a [video game](https://www.almaobservatory.org/en/announcements/explore-the-universe-with-protoplanet-express/) in which you can visit different protoplanetary systems.
 Each system visualisation is based on computer simulations developed by professional astronomers.

 The game is available for free [on Steam](https://store.steampowered.com/app/2601120/Protoplanet_Express/).